 For example, if your product is something that revolves around email, a benefit can most likely be seen from day one.
 However, if your product revolves around closing out the tax year, and someone buys your product in September, you will have very different barriers against you.

-Either way, the sooner you can provide value, the better.
+Either way, the sooner you can provide initial value, the better.
 Even if you’re restricted by product seasonality, you’ll need to find other ways to provide value.

 The difference between TTV and the “aha moment” #